mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

   * logs can be found at /var/log/cloud-init.log and /var/log/cloud-init-output.log
   * can check user-data from metadata, in case user-data has some env variables in a cloudformation template
   * it's possible to see the logs from the instance properties (Troubleshoot and monitor menu)

-## AMI

-* on AMI creation
-  * process reboot EC2 by default before creating image (this can be changed though)
-  * take a snapshot of all EBS volumes attached.
-Create snapshots before will make the process faster as snpashots works in increments.
-  * register image and create image : register is the process of making AMI available to yourself or other accounts for use.
-* Specific on windows : Sysprep (which is a windows commanda) must be launched before creating an AMI.
-  * Sysprep removes all system-specific information, such as the computer name, user accounts, and security identifiers (SIDs).
-This allows the image to be deployed on different hardware without conflicts.

 # Module 5 : Automate Resource Deployment